What Warranties Come with a Spray Foam Roof?

 Warranty Option #1 – Material-only from Roofing Contractor

-This warranty says that the material is going to perform based on its design.
+This warranty says that the material will perform based on its design.
 If there’s a leak and it’s found that the product isn’t performing how it’s supposed to, this warranty will have you covered.

 Warranty Option #2 – Full-system from Roofing Contractor

-If you have a leak that’s not due to a third party or something outside of the workmanship and the materials that were installed (like damage from a tornado or damage from the HVAC contractor), then the repairs will be covered at no cost to the building owner.
+If you have a leak that’s not due to a third party or something outside of the workmanship and the installed materials (like damage from a tornado or damage from the HVAC contractor), then the repairs will be covered at no cost to the building owner.

 Warranty Option #3 – Material-only from Product Manufacturer

-The manufacturer is warranting that the material that was sent to the roofing contractor is going to perform for the length of time it was designed to perform.
+The manufacturer warrants that the material sent to the roofing contractor will perform for the length of time it was designed to perform.

 The manufacturer will cover the cost for repairs of any leak due to workmanship and/or materials for the duration of the warranty.

 Consider these points when deciding which warranty option to choose: